Welcome to the Aiki-Aikido blog

 in which the principle of non-resistance

-In this blog I will talk about Aikido, the way with Aiki, in which the principle of non-resistance is seen as the core principle, so much really, that I actually refere to it as Aiki.
+In this blog I will talk about Aikido, the way with Aiki, in which the principle of non-resistance is seen as the core principle, so much really, that I understand this principle to be the key to Aiki.
 By following this principle while doing an Aikido technique, the technique then becomes an expression of Aiki.
-To be able to do so, body, mind, spirit and heart need to be in a state of Aiki as well.
-Otherwise it won't really be working.
-Therefore this Aiki can also be seen as a state of body, mind, spirit and heart.
+To be able to do so, body, mind, spirit and heart need to be in a state of non-resistance as well, as otherwise it just won't work.
+Therefore the principle of non-resistance not only shows in Aikido techniques, but it is also expressed through body, mind, spirit and heart.

-This Aiki completely changed my way of thinking and looking at Aikido and I strongly believe this Aiki to take a part of great if not major importance in the Aikido of the founder.
+This principle completely changed my way of thinking and looking at Aikido and I strongly believe this principle to take a part of great if not major importance in the Aiki and Aikido of the founder.

 my way of thinking